Steve Veevers – Chief Executive Officer

 John Dickinson-Lilley – Interim Director of Comms and Marketing

 John has a deep background in communications and public affairs strategy and campaigns across the public, private, and charity sectors.
-His approach is rooted in active listening, compassion, and tenacity, ensuring that strategies are not only effective, but resonate deeply with an organisation’s ethos.
+His approach is rooted in active listening, compassion, and determination.
+He makes sure strategies are not only effective, but resonate with an organisation’s ethos.

-John has a strong track record of creating clear strategy, messaging frameworks, and action plans which deliver high-value, impactful campaigns that engage audiences whether that’s influential journalists, decision-makers and policy influencers, regulators, or political groups.
+John has a strong track record of creating clear strategy, messaging frameworks, and action plans.
+He delivers high-value, impactful campaigns that engage audiences, whether that’s influential journalists, decision-makers and policy influencers, regulators, or political groups.

-He has a wealth of skills and experiences across various sectors, disciplines and businesses, having held senior communications and advisory roles at multiple UK organisations over the last twenty years.
+He has a wealth of skills and experiences across various sectors, disciplines and businesses.
+He’s held senior communications and advisory roles at many UK organisations over the last twenty years.

 John has served as the Director of Communications at The British Museum and Goldsmiths, University of London, Prostate Cancer UK, and CITB.
 He has also held political advisory roles across large public bodies and local authorities, including as Director of External Relations at the Parliamentary and Health Service Ombudsman and Head of Public Affairs at Sport England.

-John has sat on a host of charity boards and served for nearly ten years as a global ambassador for Athlete Ally, having had a successful career as a Great British Blind para-ski racer retiring as European Champion, Double British Champion and in the World Top Ten.
+John has sat on a host of charity boards and served for nearly ten years as a global ambassador for Athlete Ally.
+He had a successful career as a Great British Blind para-ski racer, retiring as European Champion, Double British Champion, and in the World Top Ten.
 He was made a Freeman of the City of London due to his communications work.